Art & Design

 Themed exhibitions are held 5-6 times every year with representative works from the Idemitsu collection on display.

 The museum has a year-round exhibition of major works by Georges Rouault, the French master of religious paintings

 How to Get There

 You can reach the museum by train or taxi.

 The museum is a three-minute walk from Hibiya Station or a five-minute walk from Yurakucho Station.
 It is housed on the ninth floor of the Imperial Theater, between Tokyo International Forum and the Imperial Palace moat.

 Art with a view of the palace

-Ancient pieces of pottery fired long ago
+Pieces of pottery fired long ago

-In addition to the exhibits, the unique Sherd Room is worth a visit.
-Here you can see fragments of pottery collected from kilns across the ancient world.
+In addition to the themed exhibits, the unique Sherd Room is worth a visit.
+Here you can see fragments of pottery collected from kilns across the world.
 After your tour, relax in the armchairs by the windows for a bird's-eye view of the vast Imperial Gardens.